Understanding Your Business Energy Bill

 If you have a ‘No Standing Charge’ tariff (NSC), you don't have a flat cost charged to you from the supplier per day, you only pay for the energy that you use.
 The supply cost is usually factored into the price of each unit, so it is slightly more expensive than the unit rate on a normal plan.

-Only available online as the name suggests, this can help to keep your bill a little lower, thanks to the lack of paper and postage being used.
+Only available online as the name suggests, this can help to keep your bill a little lower, thanks to the lack of paper and postage used.
 This is perfect if your business trades on the web.
 Just another way in which you can be eco-friendly and financially savvy.

-If you’ve got any questions about your business energy bills, please don’t hesitate to get in touch with the experts at Love Energy Savings.
+Or, if you have any questions about your business energy bills, please don’t hesitate to get in touch with the experts at Love Energy Savings.